eliyaaha/Tag-Youre-Nash/README.md

 **Analyzing the Impact of Reward Structures on Strategic Stability and Nash Convergence in MARL**

-Final Project | Multi-Agent Systems Course

-> Department of Software and Information Systems Engineering
+> This repository contains the final project developed for the **Multi-Agent Systems (MAS)** course at **Ben-Gurion University of the Negev**, Faculty of Computer and Information Science, Department of Software and Information Systems Engineering.
-> Faculty of Computer and Information Science
-> Ben-Gurion University of the Negev

 ## 📌 Overview